sharpie7/BeebFpga_MiSTer/Readme.md

  *DIN [Drive #] <Disk #>   - Mount disk in the specified drive (default 0)
  ```

-For a handy MMB file with a good selection of BBC games try the "BEEB.MMB File v1.02" available (from RetroClinic)[http://www.retroclinic.com/docs/index.htm].
+For a handy MMB file with a good selection of BBC games try the "BEEB.MMB File v1.02" available [from RetroClinic](http://www.retroclinic.com/docs/index.htm).

 ### MMFS v2